 Tech Note 01: Common Problems

-1. When installing, you get "Certificate Error.
-Contact the Application Supplier." on the device.
+1. "Certificate Error.
+Contact the Application Supplier." when installing an app to a device.

 This is caused by the device being locked against unsigned apps being installed.
 You can get your app signed (see the Tech Note on Signing), but often it's much easier to change the setting of the device to allow unsigned apps to be installed.
 To do this, go into Tools on the device.
 Select App.
 Manager and highlight "App. downlds."
 Click the "Options" button on the left key.
 Select "Settings".
 Change Software installation from "Signed only" to "All".
 Exit out and try the installation again.

-2. "Update Error" when installing an app to a device.
+3. "Update Error" or "Aktualisierungsfehler" when installing an app to a device.

 This happens when the files you are installing conflict with files that are already installed.
-Usually, this can be fixed by changing th UID3 in Project Properties or by deleting the conflicting app from the device before installing the new one.
+Usually, this can be fixed by changing the UID3 and Launcher Name in Project Properties or by deleting the conflicting app from the device before installing the new one.
 In extreme cases, a hard reset of the device may be needed.

-This appears on S60 devices that are not running 3rd Edition firmware.
+This appears on S60 devices that are not running 3rd or 5th Edition firmware.

 Series 60 1st and 2nd Edition devices include: Nokia 7650, 3650, 6600, 7610, 6260, 6630, N-Gage, N-Gage QD, 6670, 6680, N70, N90 and N72 among others, plus the Siemens SX1, Sendo X, Samsung D720 and Panasonic X700.
 NS Basic/Symbian OS will not work on these devices.